You might have to hold your nose and grit your teeth to read this, but there is probably a lesson or two here.

 Don’t worry.
 You can simultaneously hate what is bad about the Patriots while appreciating what is good.

-You don’t have to believe the worst stories about the Patriots to distrust them or their coach Bill Belichick.
+You don’t have to believe the about the Patriots to distrust them or their coach Bill Belichick.

 But you also don’t have to look far in the New Testament to see Christ himself give us as examples those who are not paragons of virtue.